jorroll/solid-forms/README.md

 </div>;
 ```

-[You can see all the IFormControl properties and methods in the API section below](#iformcontrol).
+[You can see all the IFormControl properties and methods in the API section](#iformcontrol).
 Lets look at creating a reusable form field component with an input.

 ### Creating a reusable form field input